 The MethaneSAT instrument is made of two separate structural assemblies: the sensor assembly and the enclosure structure.
 The sensor assembly incorporates the sensitive optical systems and the enclosure assembly supports the rest of the instrument components.
 To transfer heat and decouple any external CTE and/or structural loads into the optical systems, thermal straps are used to interact between the cryo-radiator and the sensor focal plane assemblies (Ref: 20).

 The individual CH4 and O2 sensors are mounted on an optical bench that bolts directly to the bus structure by means of three flexures and an adapter ring.
-This was done for three reasons; first to put the sensor mass load through the central structure of the bus directly into the launch interface,second to thermally isolate the sensor assembly for better thermal control, and third to reduce flight system mass.
-The O2 sensor assembly is show in Figure 8.
+This was done for three reasons; first to put the sensor mass load through the central structure of the bus directly into the launch interface, second to thermally isolate the sensor assembly for better thermal control, and third to reduce flight system mass.
+The O2 sensor assembly is shown in Figure 8.

-The outer enclosure structure is made of aluminum honeycomb and mounted to the bus by means of four corner flexures.
-The enclosure structure supports all the non-optical components, such as the X-band and S-band antennas, electronics power box, cryo-radiator, cold-bars, thermal straps, and earth shield.
+The outer enclosure structure is made of aluminium honeycomb and mounted to the bus by means of four corner flexures.
+The enclosure structure supports all the non-optical components, such as the X-band and S-band antennas, electronics power box, cryo-radiator, cold-bars, thermal straps, and earth shields.